 Disney Parks offers so many rides that accommodate all ages and heights, welcoming those height-challenged littles.
 Nothing made this Grammie sadder than my granddaughters’ tears when realizing they weren’t tall enough to ride.
 That’s why I planned our magical adventure to include many of those rides without height restrictions.
 This plan also works for those traveling with grandparents with mobility issues.

-Traveling Mom Tip: When planning your Disney World toddler rides and attractions, you can avoid long lines by taking advantage of FastPass and Disney’s Rider Switch.
+SheBuysTravel Tip: When planning your Disney World toddler rides and attractions, you can avoid long lines by taking advantage of Disney’s Rider Switch.

 Best Magic Kingdom Disney World Toddler Rides Under 48” (and Their Grandparents)